amazon-archives/aws-full-stack-template/workshop/readme.md

 #### Step 3: Review architecture

-While the application is deploying in CloudFormation (should take ~10-15 minutes), browse the [readme](https://github.com/awslabs/aws-full-stack-template/blob/master/README.md) for AWS Full-Stack Template.
+While the application is deploying in CloudFormation (should take ~15 minutes), browse the [readme](https://github.com/awslabs/aws-full-stack-template/blob/master/README.md) for AWS Full-Stack Template.
 The **Overview** section provides a basic understanding of what the application consists of.
 The remainder of the readme file dives deeper, including the **Architecture**, **Implementation details**, and **Considerations for demo purposes** sections.
 This familiarization with how the app is structured will come in handy once deployment is complete and we browse the components of the application.

 #### Step 4: Open the endpoint from CloudFormation

-Once the CloudFormation deployment is complete, view the **Outputs** table in the stack details page, and find the CloudFront URL.
+Once the CloudFormation deployment is complete, check the status of the build in the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console.
+When that has succeeded, go back to the CloudFormation console, open the stack details page for your application, go to the **Outputs** table, and find the CloudFront URL.
 This is the public endpoint to your deployed application.
 Click the link to open and explore your brand-new goals app!

 Since this is a completely new instance of the application, your username and password that you used before in Step 1 won't work.
 Sign up for an account in your goals app, and test out the app!
 Test to make sure the email verification works, that you can create, update, and delete goals, etc.  The registration/login experience is run in your AWS account, and the supplied credentials are stored in Amazon Cognito.